White Supremacist James Harris Jackson Admits He Visited NYC To Kill Black Men

 — New York City Antifa (@NYCAntifa) March 22, 2017

-Jackson, who was not familiar with the older man in any way, allegedly brutally attacked the African-American Caughman as he walked through Hell’s Kitchen in the city.
-Caughman was reportedly killed due to a previous race-related grievance that had absolutely nothing to do with him.
+Jackson, who was not familiar with the older man in any way, allegedly brutally attacked the African-American Caughman as he walked through Hell’s Kitchen in the city, due to a previous race-related grievance that had absolutely nothing to do with Caughman.

 Nearby surveillance cameras in the area are reported to have captured Jackson plunging a knife into Caughman’s back and stomach, who then managed to make his way to the Midtown South Precinct just a block away to relay what occurred to him.
 When questioned, Jackson, who identifies as a white supremacist and served time in the Armed Forces, confirmed to officers that he attacked the stranger Caughman after being incensed by an interracial couple that he saw near The Hotel at Times Square on West 46th St., where he was temporarily staying.